dealcracker/DefliUltrafeeder/README.md

 Follow the direction at the end to setup grafana.

-A special thanks to @crey for helping to research, develope, and test the installation procedure and files used in the script!
+A special thanks to @crey for helping to research, develop, and test the installation procedure and files used in the script!